-1.2.9 Optical/Lightwave Information Processing Including Carrier-Frequency Multiplexing

-Learning optical and lightwave computer is another field of CVNN applications.
-There are researches such as frequencydomain multiplexed learning [38] and real-time generation of a three-dimensional holographic movie for interactively controllable optical tweezers [32, 62].
-In these networks, a signal has its carrier frequency, equivalent to a band signal communications, and therefore the learning processing dynamics is controllable by modulating the carrier frequency.
+1.2.9 Optical/Lightwave Information Processing Including Carrier-Frequency Multiplexing equivalent to a band signal in communications, and therefore the learning and processing dynamics is controllable by modulating the carrier frequency.
 The idea can be adapted to complex filters.
 It led to a novel developmental learning of motion control combined with reinforcement learning [30].
 The success suggests further a possible influence of frequency modulation of brain wave on biological brain activity, indicating a new door to CVNN-related physiology.